Research Sites and Groups

 need to be careful also about imported utilities such as pseudo-random number

 generators.
-In my ISU electricity research group we have just discovered
+In my ISU electricity research group we discovered

 that a major java source file (EmpiricalWalker.java) in the well-known and